-The ABO group determines the blood group (A, B, O, or AB) of a person, whereas the classification of positive (+) or negative (-) blood of an individual is specifically determined by RHD gene of the Rh group.
+The ABO group determines the blood group (A, B, O, or AB) of a person, whereas the classification of positive (+) or negative (-) blood of an individual is specifically determined by the RHD gene of the Rh group.

 Blood donor at donation.
 Image Credit: May Preechaya / Shutterstock